 Limited space makes it difficult for the removal company to park their van in front of your house.
 To avoid any parking fines, we encourage you to consult your movers about how to handle parking permits.
 In most cases, it is the homeowner’s responsibility to arrange for a parking suspension.
 However, some companies offer advice and administrative services to apply for permits with your local borough for a price.

 Choosing the right London moving company for you

 With a high demand for moving assistance in busy London, there are numerous removal companies available.
 There are so many that it may be difficult to choose.
 To help narrow down your options, you should request quotes from multiple movers in your new area to compare.
 Once you fill in your information below, up to 6 companies will get back to you with their best price offers.
 From there, you will easily see the company that matches your needs and is appropriate for your budget.
 The request form is free of charge and non-binding.

 Hustle and Bustle

-London is one the world’s great cities; it is an economic, cultural, educational, and tourist hub.
+London is one of the world’s great cities; it is an economic, cultural, educational, and tourist hub.
 With so many different areas, each with its own personality, London has so much to offer.
-Because of the attractive employment, lifestyle, or education opportunities, London is a lively city where you will never have nothing to do.
+Because of the attractive employment, lifestyle, or education opportunities, London is a lively city where you will never have anything to do.

 Truly one of the world’s international cities, London has something for everyone!

 With just above 8.5 million people living in the Greater London area, it is a crowded place, especially during the commute on workdays.
 Despite this, you can find quiet, peaceful areas outside of Central London.
-And if you want to find a nice balance between the city and nature, London is perfectly suitable, as 47% of Greater London is greenspace.
+And if you want to find a nice balance between the city and nature, London is perfectly suitable, as 47% of Greater London is green space.

 Cost of Living